 We haven't tried the tiramisu (yet), but the atmosphere alone makes the visit worthwhile.

-The Ski Lodge at The Montague on the Gardens has always been London's premiere winter haven.
-It has a darling Swiss chalet aesthetic straight off a box of Swiss Miss and a spacious wooden deck out back, but they've gone all out for the 2023 season.
+The Ski Lodge at The Montague on the Gardens has always been London's premiere winter haven when the season comes, around mid-November.
+It has a darling Swiss chalet aesthetic straight off a box of Swiss Miss and a spacious wooden deck out back.

 Dropping real snow on the deck, this combination restaurant/hotel has made a pine forest out of its garden, where you can get a piping hot chocolate or try the mulled wine.